Magic Giant: 2017–2019: In the Wind

 In June, Rolling Stone named the group one of 10 New Artists You Need to Know, calling "Set on Fire" the "perfect music festival fare."
 Matt Pinfield named the song his Trending Track.

 "Set on Fire" had reached the top 25 on Mediabase's US Alternative Chart as of July 3, 2017.

 Their newer single "Window" had reached top 40 on the Hot AC radio chart as of December 10, 2017.

-The band toured with The Revivalists and Atlas Genius, and played summer festivals including Firefly, WayHome, and Arroyo Seco.
+The band toured with The Revivalists, Atlas Genius, and Brandi Carlile, and played summer festivals including Firefly, WayHome, and Arroyo Seco.

 In 2018, the group was announced on Coachella's lineup.
 Billboard named Magic Giant one of the "10 Awesome Bands playing Coachella 2018".

 2019–2020: Disaster Party

 The group released their single "Disaster Party" November 14, 2019, via S-Curve Records / BMG which had reached top 25 on Billboard's Alternative Chart as of June 13, 2020.
 The trio says the song was inspired by the California wildfires, noting tragedies "actually can bring people together".